nickyg-42/uccelli-api/README.md

 # Uccelli-api
-Events app using Golang and Postgres
+Events app API using Golang and Postgres